 Greek to Me by Mary Norris

-Last but not least, this book might be where I met my literary and life soulmate.
+Last but not least, this book about Greece might be where I met my literary and life soulmate.
 Mary Norris is the famous Comma Queen of the New Yorker, manning the copy desk there for years with precision and humor.

 And then after years of a lovely but conventional life, she gets a wild idea – she wants to learn Ancient Greek.
 Who does that?!
 (Only the very coolest of people.)
 This leads her on a visit to Greece, and an obsession with the country and both the ancient and modern language.

 The things she loves about Greece – the people, the food, the language, the sky, and the men – are my loves too.
 Sometimes great books take you outside of yourself, and sometimes they reflect you back to yourself.
 This book, for me, is the latter.
 Read it and enjoy it deeply – it’s fun, it’s deeply knowledgable, and it’s kind of perfect.
 Buy it on Amazon.

 Getting ready to travel to Greece?
 Great choice!
 Here’s what you need to plan your perfect trip.

 - What You Need to Know Before Going to Greece

 - How to Plan the Perfect Trip to Greece